zopefoundation/meta/docs/narr.rst

   Replacement for the tests against the aarch64 architecture.
 This option has to be a list of strings and defaults to testing using ``tox`` against all supported Python versions, which could be too slow for some packages.

-require-cffi
-  Require to install ``cffi`` via pip before trying to build the package.
-This is needed for some packages to circumvent build problems on MacOS.
-This option has to be a boolean (true or false).

 zest.releaser options